Suryesh/Suryesh/README.md

 ## Hi there 👋

-👨‍💻 Security Researcher | Penetration Tester | Developer
+👨‍💻 Security Researcher | Penetration Tester
 🔍 Exploring the depths of web security, vulnerability testing, and automation.
 🛠️ Skilled in creating tools for XSS, LFI, CORS, and other security vulnerabilities.
 📜 Crafting custom scripts to find sensitive information, perform directory brute-forcing, and Google Dorking.